clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 #### Option 2: Vscode Devcontainer

-I created a vscode Ghidra Python devcontainer that I use for several of my Ghidra Python projects.
+Alternatively, you can try out a vscode Ghidra Python devcontainer template that I use for several of my Ghidra Python projects.
 The magic of [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) is "**Everything just works.**".
-This works well when I'm trying to dev on various platofrms and want the same experience across each.
+This works well when I'm trying to dev on various platforms and want the same experience across each.
+The template provides a devcontainer that installs the latest Ghidra, sets up autocomplete for VScode, and sets the needed `GHIDRA_INSTALL_DIR` environment variable needed for `pyhidra`.

+Check it out and consider it as a starting point for your next Ghidra `pyhidra` project.
+If you find a problem or find it hard to use submit an [issue](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton/issues).
 Check it out here: [ghidra-python-vscode-devcontainer-skeleton](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton#quick-start-setup---dev-container--best-option).

-#### Test Run Pyhidra
+### Test Run Pyhidra

 You can test to see if `pyhidra` is running with your current Ghidra by simply running a script like: